sane8s/atom2taro/README.md

 5. Export XML file(s) from AtoM site and save file(s) to computer or accessible location for staff.
 6. Open exported XML file in XML Editor (like Oxygen)
 7. Run atom2taro
 8. After atom2taro, review line 38.
-Modify if a <unitdate> tag should be bulk or inclusive dates
+Modify if a '<unitdate>' tag should be bulk or inclusive dates
 9. Do not validate the XML between transformation scenarios Run TARO-clean (optional)